Car Shakes When Going Over 60 MPH? Here’s Why

 Imbalanced tires behave the same way.
 As the wheel turns, the tire wobbles, putting extra pressure on the inside and then the outside of the tread.
 You might notice an irregular wear pattern.

-Wheels can become unsteady by:
+Wheels can become hazardous by:

 • Losing weights